 In this guide you'll see:

 - A sales resume examples better than most.

 - How to make a good sales job description for resumes.

 - How to write a resume for sales that Zig Ziglar would be proud of.

-- Why you can’t just list sales skills (and what to do instead).
+- Why you can’t just list sales skills on your resume (and what to do instead).

-Sales Resume Sample You Can Copy and Use
+Sales Resume Example You Can Copy and Use

 High-performing sales rep with 5+ years of experience.
 Seeking to raise Merck's sales revenue with solid relationship-building and customer education skills.
 At Rozer, fostered relationships with 120+ physicians, beating all sales targets by 15% and closing 22% more sales in each period.